mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Airburst link**

 A smartgun accessory for grenade and rocket launchers uses a rangefinder to air-burst the explosive projectile in close proximity to the target.
-An airburst link reduces the scatter distance for a launched weapon by two meters per net hit instead of one meter per hit (Blast Attacks and Scatter) when you use the wireless link trigger.
+An airburst link reduces the scatter distance for a launched weapon by two yards per net hit instead of one yard per hit (Blast Attacks and Scatter) when you use the wireless link trigger.
 The airburst link also prevents the defender from using the Hit the Dirt Action to reduce damage, as the Prone status offers no benefit against the airburst.

 Wireless bonus: An airburst link requires wireless functionality to function at all.
 Both the grenades and the launcher must have wireless mode turned on for the system to function.